kenvb/badusb/docs/06pastebin.md

 > Yes this will probably take some attempts to get it right.

 ## Some tips
 - If your commands fail: maybe your strings are too big.
-Make them smaller or create bigger delays
+Make them smaller or create bigger delays.
 - A semi-colon is a way to execute multiple commands on one line, but perhaps you'll have to split commands up again.
-- Check the Duckify docs to make your code cleaner, there's an easier way to create delays 😉
+- Check the Duckify docs to make your code cleaner, there's an easier way to create delays.